Our research policies

 Concordat to support the career development of researchers

 Queen Mary is committed to the seven principles enunciated in the Concordat to support the career development of researchers.
-In 2012, Queen Mary has received the European Commission’s HR Excellence in Research Award in recognition of our continued commitment to the development of our researchers.
-Queen Mary was also shortlisted for a THES Award in 2011 for offering outstanding support to early career researchers.
+Queen Mary holds the European Commission’s HR Excellence in Research Award in recognition of our continued commitment to the development of our researchers.
 See our Researcher Development and Doctoral College pages for information on support for research students and staff.

 Involvement of Animals in Research